KoredeAkande/nigerian_isp_sentiment_analysis/README.md

     │   ├── model-generated     <- Datasets created by the models
     │   └── raw                 <- The original, immutable data dump.
     │
+    ├── model_logs              <- Logs from model runs
+    │
     ├── models                  <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks               <- Jupyter notebooks, numbered for ordering │
     ├── references              <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures             <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt        <- The requirements file for reproducing the analysis environment, e.g.
     │                              generated with `pip freeze > requirements.txt`
     │
-    └── src                <- Source code for use in this project.
+    ├── src                     <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
+    │    └── credentials        <- Twitter API credentials
     │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
-        │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-        │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-        │   ├── predict_model.py
-        │   └── train_model.py
+    └── py_scripts
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
+        ├── absa_metrics.py     <- Script containing metrics for aspect-based sentiment analysis evaluation └── clean_tweets.py     <- Script to clean tweets

 --------

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>